1074th F1 GRAND PRIX | 21st SINGAPORE GRAND PRIX | 13th GRAND PRIX AT MARINA BAY STREET CIRCUIT

 The weather forecast for the week ahead at the circuit currently looks like this:

-In 2021, each team will be supplied with the same selection of tyres by Pirelli: two sets of hard compounds, three sets of medium compounds and eight sets of soft compounds.
-Pirelli will supply the C3, C4 and C5 compounds for this race weekend.
+In 2022, each team will be supplied with the same selection of tyres by Pirelli.
+Pirelli will supply the C3, C4 and C5 compounds for the 2022 Singapore Grand Prix weekend.

 Charles Leclerc took a third consecutive pole position, but it was Sebastian Vettel who took a record-breaking fifth Singapore Grand Prix victory.